trongnguyen13/ntn-boilerplate/content/blog/2021-03-01-how-to-edit-the-content.md

 ---
 title: How to edit the content
-description: And what to expect when running a repo-based CMS
+description: And what to expect when running a repo-based CMS Test
 ---

 It is easy to write **markdown**-*enabled* content like this placeholder text, with support for images and even code snippets.